ronaldlangeveld/isplogger-nextjs/pages/_posts/setup-guide.md

 Known Issues:

 - It appears that some users with very fast connections  (120mbps + ) have trouble getting full speed as their results.
 Busy investigating this, currently it looks like it potentially might be a Docker limitation.
 Will keep you updated.
+Advanced users, setup the script to run the [python code directly](https://github.com/ronaldlangeveld/isplogger_server).